Parents Worry Congress Won't Fund The Children's Health Insurance Program

 Doctors and patients around the country are worried as CHIP money runs out in one state after another.

-Oregon has already run out of federal money, and is borrowing from its Medicaid budget to ensure its 80,000 CHIP kids keep their coverage through April.
+Oregon has already run out of federal money and is borrowing from its Medicaid budget to ensure that its 80,000 CHIP kids keep their coverage through April.

 "I'm absolutely opposed to kicking these vulnerable families off of access to health care," says Oregon Gov. Kate Brown.
 "It's appalling to me that Congress is not taking action and is not doing their jobs on this issue."